- Canary Islands

 Just like Corralejo Grandes Playas, Maspalomas Beach is formed by dunes of sand.
 This is a very special and unique landscape: desert and beach, all in the same place.

-6. Playa Grande in Puerto del Carmen - Lanzarote
+Playa Grande is our favourite beach in Puerto del Carmen - just look at the view you get!

-You will enjoy clear water, without big waves, ideal for swimming.
+You will enjoy the clear and calm water (no big waves here), ideal for swimming.
 Also, the sunsets here are amazing, with views towards the hills in the south of the island.

 Bars, shops and restaurants, all are nearby and within reach in just a few minutes.